WeblateOrg/weblate/docs/user/translating.rst

 :kbd:`Ctrl+S` or :kbd:`Option+S`
     Shows search tab.
 :kbd:`Ctrl+O` or :kbd:`Option+O`
-    Copies source string
+    Copies source string.
 :kbd:`Ctrl+T` or :kbd:`Option+T`
-    Toggles edit needed flag.
+    Toggles "Needs editing" flag.

 .. _visual-keyboard:

 Visual keyboard
 +++++++++++++++

-A small visual keyboard is shown when translating.
+A small visual keyboard is shown just above the translation field.
 This can be useful for typing characters not usually found or otherwise hard to type.

 The shown symbols factor into three categories: